Greenhouse gas emissions

 We measure and report the greenhouse gas (GHG) emissions generated by our Group operations to verify the effectiveness of the implemented reduction strategies and to demonstrate our consistency with the efforts we require from our customers, the companies in which we invest and our suppliers.

-The monitoring of our GHG emissions, part of our Environmental Management System (EMS), involves periodic checks subject to internal audits and to assurance by an independent third party (for more information you can read the Independent Auditors' Report on the Consolidated Non-Financial Statement in the Annual Integrated Report).
+The monitoring of our GHG emissions, part of our Environmental Management System (EMS), involves periodic checks subject to internal audits and to assurance by an independent third party (for more information you can read the Independent Auditors' Report in the Sustainability Statement).

 We assess our GHG emissions using the WRI GHG Protocol, applying both market-based and location-based methods.

 The first method, the market-based, determines GHG emissions from the purchase of electricity and heat by considering the specific emission factors reported by our suppliers.
-For the purchase of electricity from renewable energy sources, a zero emission factor is attributed for the scope 2.
+For the purchase of electricity from renewable energy sources, an emission factor equal to zero is attributed for the Scope 2.

 Instead, the location-based method involves accounting for emissions from the purchase of electricity, applying national average emission factors for the different countries in which we purchase electricity.